 So I think in the end, this impeachment thing isn't going to go anywhere.

-It's gonna have a boomerang effect.
+It's going to have a boomerang effect.

 Do you think they chicken out or do they go through with this charade?